ericnishio/ericnishio.github.io/_posts/2015-03-02-web-design-tips-for-programmers.md

 ## 14. Take extended breaks

-Working for extended periods of time on the same design skews your visual judgment.
+Working for extended periods of time on the same design skews your judgment.
 It desensitizes and makes you ignore visual hiccups that you would normally notice.
 Take some time off the project.
 Allow yourself to sober up, and come back after a couple of days.